 Adam joined Watsi on March 10th, 2015.
-Five years ago, Adam became the 995th member to automatically support a new Watsi patient every month.
-Since then, 4,952 more people have become monthly donors!
-Adam's most recent donation traveled 8,800 miles to support Sambo, a single mom-of-five from Cambodia, to fund spinal surgery following a serious fall.
+Seven years ago, Adam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Adam's most recent donation traveled 8,700 miles to support Marigarita, a 4-year-old from Tanzania, to fund surgery for genu valgus in both of her legs.